 Each CSR must be a self-contained document and must not refer to information contained in the Step 1 proposal.
-Except for compliance checking by NASA (e.g., that the PI-Managed Mission Cost has not grown by more than 20%) and for determining if reevaluation of Scientific Merit of the Proposed Investigation is required (as described below), the Step 1 proposals will not be used in the Step 2 evaluation.
+Except for compliance checking by NASA (e.g., that the Phases A-D portion of the PI-Managed Mission Cost has not grown by more than 20%) and for determining if reevaluation of Scientific Merit of the Proposed Investigation is required (as described below), the Step-1 proposals will not be used in the Step-2 evaluation.

-The evaluation criteria are Scientific Merit of the Investigation; Scientific Implementation Merit and Feasibility of the Investigation; Feasibility of the Mission Implementation, Including Cost Risk; and Quality and Merit of the Student Collaboration and Small Business Contracting Plans.
+The evaluation criteria are Scientific Merit of the Investigation; Scientific Implementation Merit and Feasibility of the Investigation; Technical, Management and Cost (TMC) Feasibility of the Mission Implementation.
+Additional factors to be evaluated are Quality and Merit of the Student Collaboration and Small Business Contracting Plans.